sam-mg/Dr01d_H4ckQu35t/(Damn insecure and vulnerable App)/Task - 6.md

 # Task - 6

-Let's delve into Task Six now.
+Here we go with Task Six.
-Upon examining `MainActivity.class`, it directs us to `InsecureDataStorage4Activity.class`
+Reviewing `MainActivity.class`, it becomes clear that it points to `InsecureDataStorage4Activity.class`
 ![Untitled](DIVA%20ScreenShots/Level%20-%206%20(InsecureDataStorage4Activity).png)

 While tackling this level, you might face some issues due to emulator permissions.
 Once you adjust these permissions, you can proceed to complete the levels.